-To open the sunscreen: Press and release the control.
-The sunscreen will automatically open.
+To open the sunscreen: Press the control.
+To activate the automatic, one-touch, express open feature, press the control and release quickly.
+Note: For the dual panel moon roof, the sunscreen stops at the first panel during auto open.
+Press and hold again to open the continue to open the supergroup page.

-Note: For the dual panel moon roof, the sunscreen stops at the first panel.
-Press and hold to continue to open the sunscreen past the second panel.
+continue to open the sunscreen past the 2nd panel.